Temporary Storage connector for Jitterbit Integration Studio

 If using more than one agent in an agent group, and an operation that is not in the same operation chain looks for a file in temporary storage, there is no way to determine whether the same agent and temporary storage location will be used.

-Temporary Storage versus variable
+Temporary Storage versus Variable

-For additional details, Variable versus Temporary Storage under Variable.
+For additional details, see Temporary storage considerations.

 Troubleshooting